Intensive Spanish courses

 For years travellers and new arrivers have shaped the open and kind image of our people.
 Castilians, Flemish, Genoese, Portuguese, English, Dutch and Swedish have come to this land to settle down.
 Many stopped on their way to America or used the city as a tricontinental platform.
 Las Palmas de Gran Canaria is a melting pot of races and cultures, a cosmopolitan society.

-The city has 380,000 inhabitants and four different main areas:
+The city has 380,000 inhabitants and three different main areas:

 the 500 year old district of Vegueta, with colonial houses, museums, theatres, the Cathedral ... where Columbus relaxed during his trips to America.